 In JWT mode, session variables are provided to Hasura Engine in the payload of the JWT token.
 In webhook mode, the session variables are provided in JSON format back to Hasura Engine in the body of a successful request to the webhook endpoint.

-Your authentication service is required to pass a user's role information in the form of session variables like
+Your authentication service is required to pass, at least, a user's role information in the form of the session

-X-Hasura-Role, etc. More often than not, you'll also need to pass user information for your access control use cases,
+X-Hasura-Role.
+More often than not, you'll also need to pass other information for your particular access

-Your auth server exposes a webhook that is used to authenticate all incoming requests to the Hasura GraphQL engine server and to get metadata about the request to evaluate access control rules.
+Your auth service exposes a webhook endpoint that is used to authenticate all incoming requests and to respond with session variables to use when evaluating permissions on Hasura Engine.